-When using an external bias on VCC pin, the internal power-up sequence still includes 3 sequential steps.
+When using an external bias on VCC pin, the internal power-up sequence still includes three sequential steps.
 The first period is much shorter since VCC voltage is built up already.
 A 100- μ s period allows the internal references to start up and reach regulation points.
-This 100- μ s period includes not only the 0.9-V V{INTREF} but also all of the other reference voltages for various functions.
+This 100- μ s period includes not only the 0.9-V V{INTREF}, but also all of the other reference voltages for various functions.
 The device then moves to the second step, power-on delay.
-The MODE pin setting detection, SS/REFIN pin detection and control loop initialization are finished within this 285- μ s delay.
-Soft-start ramp starts when 285- μ s power-on delay finishes.
-During Soft-start ramp power stage switching doesn't happen until SS/REFIN pin voltage reaches 50-mV.
-This introduced a SS delay which varies with the external capacitance on SS/REFIN pin.
+The MODE pin setting detection, SS/REFIN pin detection, and control loop initialization are finished within this 285- μ s delay.
+Soft-start ramp starts when the 285- μ s power-on delay finishes.
+During the soft-start ramp power stage, switching does not happen until the SS/REFIN pin voltage reaches 50 mV.
+This introduces a SS delay that varies with the external capacitance on SS/REFIN pin.